mrcnski/signor.dev/resume.md

 ## Summary

-**Senior Software Developer** with **8 years of experience** in frontend/backend development.
-6 years of experience working remotely on open source projects.
+**Senior Software Developer** with **8 years of experience** in frontend/backend development, and 6 years of experience working remotely on open source projects.
 Provides robust, well-tested and maintainable solutions.
 Experienced in working individually as well as in a team setting.

 ## Experience